Letting Off Steam before Finals

 Mention Spring Break to most parents and immediate visions of lawless partying comes to mind.
 I get it.
 I grew up in Fort Lauderdale, the original Spring Break destination.
 As a high school student, my friends and I would drive up and down “The Strip” watching all of the college kids dancing, sunbathing and letting loose.
 When we were finally in college, we spent our days at the beach and our nights on The Strip.

-Spring Break is March 2nd through March 9th.
-While we parents are looking forward to some time with our students, they may have other plans.
+Spring Break is February 29th through March 7th.
+While parents are looking forward to some time with our students, they may have other plans.
 Just thought I would give you the heads up.
 It is not uncommon for students to go away with their friends for Spring Break.
 For those of you who have students living on-campus, dorms do stay open during Spring Break.
 Parking is lifted for certain lots.
 Click here for which areas have lifted restrictions.

 For those of you who have students that are looking for an alternative, UF has trips that students can sign up for and volunteer.
 UF has a program called Florida Alternative Breaks (FAB) and trip places an emphasis on education, service, and reflection in a location outside of Gainesville.
 You can register and learn more here.

 Because I grew up in a Spring Break destination and saw the way kids behaved (or did not behave), it made me somewhat nervous to see my daughter heading off.
 But, a part of me also recognized that she was a legal adult and did not necessarily need my permission.
 Her going away will come with non-negotiable agreements between us and advice for parents.
 It is the same guidance I gave her when she left for college.